Co-Optimizing Distributed Energy Resources in Linear Complexity under Net Energy Metering

-In this section, numerical analysis is implemented on a standard residential customer under NEM X to show the performance of the myopic co-optimization and the benefits of the co-optimization policy to prosumers, over a one-day operation horizon $T=24$ hours starting at midnight.
-Additional results on the benefits of the co-optimization to grid operators and utilities are relegated to Appendix \ref{App:ProofsC}.
+In this section, numerical analysis is implemented on a standard residential customer under NEM X to show the performance of the myopic co-optimization and the benefits of the co-optimization policy to prosumers and DSOs, over a one-day operation horizon $T=24$ hours starting at midnight.
+Additional results on the benefits of the co-optimization are relegated to Appendix~\ref{App:ProofsC}.

 To model prosumer's consumption preferences, we adopted a widely-used quadratic concave utility function: